jhpyle/docassemble/_docs/functions.md

 the "Advanced" link on the sharing screen and uncheck "Notify people.")

-Go to the [Configuration] and create a new configuration directive called, e.g., `google docs credentials`.
+Go to the [Configuration] and create a new configuration directive called, e.g., `google service account credentials`.
 Set it to the contents of the [JSON] file you downloaded.
 The directive will look something like this:

 {% highlight yaml %}
-google docs credentials: |
+google service account credentials: |
   {
     "type": "service_account",
     "project_id": "redacted",